-GENEVA — In grisly detail, an independent U.N. human rights investigator on Wednesday reported “credible evidence” exists to justify a criminal probe into Saudi Crown Prince Mohammed bin Salman and other officials suspected of involvement in Saudi journalist Jamal Khashoggi’s premeditated murder.
+GENEVA (AN) — In grisly detail, an independent U.N. human rights investigator on Wednesday reported "credible evidence" exists to justify a criminal probe into Saudi Crown Prince Mohammed bin Salman and other officials suspected of involvement in Saudi journalist Jamal Khashoggi's premeditated murder.

 United Nations special rapporteur Agnès Callamard and her team issued a report pinning responsibility on Saudi Arabia and 15 of its agents for Khashoggi's "premeditated extrajudicial execution" inside the Saudi consulate at Istanbul, Turkey, that relied on using the agents' official status and government resources.

 She called for the creation of a U.N.-led expert panel to lead an international criminal investigation that would determine exactly who was responsible for the murder and the best way to deliver accountability, whether through an international tribunal or some other mechanism, and for accompanying U.S. probes to be carried out by the FBI and Congress, because Khashoggi was a U.S. resident when he was killed.

 “His killing was the result of elaborate planning involving extensive coordination and significant human and financial resources," Callamard wrote in her 99-page report to the United Nations Human Rights Council in Geneva, citing six specific violations of international law.
 "It was overseen, planned and endorsed by high-level officials.
 It was premeditated."